aregtech/areg-sdk/README.md

 #### Multicast router

-Configure [_router.init_](./framework/areg/resources/router.init) file to set the IP-address and the port of _multicast router_:
+Configure [_router.init_](./framework/areg/resources/router.init) file to set the IP-address and the port of _multicast router_ (`mcrouter`):
 ```
 connection.address.tcpip    = 127.0.0.1	# the address of mcrouter host
 connection.port.tcpip       = 8181      # the connection port of mcrouter
 ```
-The multicast router forms the network and can run on any device.
-For example, in case of M2M communication, it can run on a gateway, in case of IPC, it can run on the same machine.
-In case of multithreading application development, there is no need to configure `router.init` and run _mcrouter_.
+The multicast router is a process that can run as a system service or application to form the network, and it can run on any device like PC, gateway or even a small router.
+In case of multithreading application, there is no need to configure and start `mcrouter`.

 #### Logging service

-Configure [_log.init_](./framework/areg/resources/log.init) to set scopes, log priorities and log file name:
+Configure [_log.init_](./framework/areg/resources/log.init) to set scopes, priorities and file name for logging:
 ```
 log.file        = %home%/logs/%appname%_%time%.log # create logs in 'log' subfolder of user home
 scope.mcrouter.*= NOTSET ;                         # disable logs for mcrouter.